shopkick/seashore/README.rst

 Seashore
 ========

-Seashore provides a shell abstraction, to allow easily writing UNIX automation things in Python.
+Seashore provides a shell abstraction for easy automation of UNIX commands in Python.
+The primary interface to many common tools is the command line;
-Many primitives have the primary interface being as command-lines: for example, :code:`apt-get` and :code:`yum`.
+for example, :code:`git`, :code:`apt-get`, and :code:`yum`.
-Though sometimes there is a Python library, such as in the case of :code:`docker` and :code:`docker-py`, it is often the case that there is a shell script that quickly needs to be ported 1-1.
+Even when there is an equivalent Python library -- such as :code:`docker` and :code:`docker-py` -- often a shell script needs to be quickly ported one-to-one.
+Seashore helps in these cases by being able to write a clean, simple, and testable Python API wrapper around these tools.

 Contributors
 ------------